Defining Temperature Inversion And How It Affects The Weather

 Temperature Inversion Definition

-A temperature inversion is a meteorological phenomenon that occurs when temperatures rise as altitude increases in a layer of air.
+Temperature Inversion can be defined as the meteorological phenomenon that occurs when temperatures rise as altitude increases within a layer of air.
 This contrasts with the typical characteristics of the atmosphere, which usually shows a drop in temperature as altitude increases.

 This phenomenon can occur in a fixed position like the stratosphere, where the temperature naturally rises with height.